Rinthy-AI/i/README.md

 domains of all unique indices.
 That is, there is one operation performed for every (i,j,k) triple.

-Dependency expression are so called because they map the dependencies of their constituent scalar operations.
-All of the individual scalar operations indexed by a dependency expression are completely independent of each other, meaning they can be executed in any order.
+Index expression are so called because they map the dependencies of their constituent scalar operations.
+All of the individual scalar operations indexed by an index expression are completely independent of each other, meaning they can be executed in any order.
 The expression are declarative in the sense that they describe the dependencies without imposing any ordering or other details about their execution.
 This property is a fundamental design motivation of i.
 This allows for calculating the dependency relationship of any two scalar ops by way of a simple recursive algorithm, eschewing the need to for the read/write dependency analysis algorithms common in polyhedral compilers.

-In addition to the _binary_ dependency expression above, there are also _unary_ expressions.
-An example is the accumulation portion of a matrix multiplication:
+In addition to the _binary_ index expression above, there are also _unary_ index expressions.
+An example is the accumulation portion of a matrix
+multiplication:

 `a: +ijk~ij`.